cocos/cocos-docs/en/publish/subpackage.md

 ## WeChat Mini Games

-When building for the **WeChat Mini Game**, the configuration of the Asset Bundle will be automatically generated into the **game.json** configuration file of the **WeChat Mini Games** release package directory according to the rules.
+When building for the WeChat Mini Game, the configuration of the Asset Bundle will be automatically generated into the **game.json** configuration file of the WeChat Mini Games release package directory according to the rules.

 ![profile](./subpackage/profile.png)

-**Note**: WeChat Mini Games require a specific version to support the **subpackage** feature.
+**Note**: WeChat Mini Games require a specific version to support the Subpackage feature.
 WeChat 6.6.7 Client, 2.1.0 and above base library support, please update to the latest client version, developer tools please use version **1.02.1806120** and above.
-After updating the developer tools, don't forget to modify the version of **Details -> Local Settings -> Debug Base library** to __2.1.0__ and above in the WeChat DevTools:
+After updating the developer tools, don't forget to modify the version of **Details -> Local Settings -> Debug Base library** to 2.1.0 and above in the WeChat DevTools:

 ![subpackage2](./subpackage/subpackage2.png)